Last Updated on 13 January 2026 by Cycloscope

 Best Bone Conduction Headphones for Cycling

-Sweat and waterproof, the AfterShotz Aeropex cycling bone conduction headphones are designed for tough workouts and adventures in the most extreme weather conditions.
+Sweat- and waterproof, the AfterShotz Aeropex cycling bone conduction headphones are designed for tough workouts and adventures in extreme weather.

-Although they are not suitable for swimming, some people still use them for that and never have problems, for sure they’ll withstand a shower.
-A moisture detection sensor alerts you if the charging port gets too wet to be safe when charging.
+Although they are not suitable for swimming, some people still use them for that and never have problems; they’ll certainly withstand a shower.
+A moisture-detection sensor alerts you if the charging port becomes too wet to charge safely.

 Weighing less than 1 ounce (26g), they feature dynamic bass, higher volume, and less vibration (a slight tickle common to bone conduction) compared to other bone conduction models.